 It wouldn’t look anything like what we call school and learning today.
 (And it wouldn’t require that millions of kids be drugged in order to make it through the day.)

 So what if everything you’ve been taught to believe about education is wrong?
 What if what you believe is good for kids regarding learning is actually just the opposite of what they really need?

 Would you want to know if you’re wrong?

 If you’ve accepted the standard American expectation of putting your kids in preschool, sending them off to kindergarten, and then pushing them through to twelfth grade complete with high stakes testing and endless hours of homework… Well, you’ve been sold a bill of goods.
 This isn’t what kids need.

-So are you ready to have your world rocked?
-Are you willing to make a complete paradigm shift?
-If you are, here are twelve books.
+So are you willing to make a complete paradigm shift?
+If you are, here are books for you to consider.
 Read them at your own peril.
 If you start reading them, you’ll never look at your children or schools or the idea of education the same way again.

 The inclusion of a book is not an endorsement of everything written by that author or the content of the entire book.

 For the Children’s Sake: Foundations of Education for Home and School